Avvo 10 Rating Badge - Top Attorney Business

 Sometimes the non-compete provision is in an offer letter, a separate agreement, a bonus agreement, severance agreement, or is contained in the company’s employee handbook.
 Before signing any agreement or acknowledging receipt of something, be sure to read and understand everything.
 If you don’t understand a provision, ask the employer to explain it or, if possible, take the agreement containing the restrictive covenant to an employment lawyer to review.
 You may be able to negotiate certain elements of the non-compete agreement such as the length of the post-employment restrictions or the definitions of the terms “competitor” or “customer” used in the agreement.

-Super Lawyers named Illinois commercial law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
-Lubin Austermuehle’s Illinois business trial lawyers have over three decades of experience litigating complex class-action, copyright, non-compete agreement, trademark, and libel suits.
+Super Lawyers named Illinois commercial law trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+DiTommaso Lubin’s Illinois business trial lawyers have over three decades of experience litigating complex class-action, copyright, non-compete agreement, trademark, and libel suits.
 Our DuPage county business dispute and restrictive covenant lawyers also handle emergency non-compete litigation involving temporary restraining orders and preliminary injunctions.
 We also assist Chicago, Cook, and DuPage County area businesses and business owners who are victims of fraud.
 You can contact us by calling 630-333-0333.
 You can also contact us online here.

 Client Reviews